jrmlhermitte/jrmlhermitte.github.io/_posts/2025-12-23-growing-with-agents.md

 > specific goal, and then take actions to complete it, often with little to no
 > human intervention.

-This isn't just an LLM that responds with text.
+As we all know, this isn't just an LLM that responds with text.
 It is a model with access to tools like web search or code execution.
-However, as I’ve experimented with these frameworks, I've realized we are facing **The Operator’s Dilemma**: the more efficient our agents become at "doing," the more passive we become as observers.
+However, as I’ve experimented with these frameworks, I've realized we are facing **The Operator’s Dilemma**: the more efficient our agents become at "doing," the *more passive we become as observers.
 If we aren't careful, we risk becoming mere button-pushers and losing the very skills that made us capable of directing the agents in the first place.

 I found myself asking one constant question: